Business Term Loan Prepayment Penalties

 The Two Main Penalty Structures

-The most common form is a flat fee expressed as a percentage of the remaining loan balance, typically between 1% and 5%.
-If you owe $200,000 and your lender charges a 3% flat penalty, you'd pay $6,000 to exit early.
+The most common form is a flat fee as a percentage of the remaining balance, typically 1–5%.
+On a $200,000 balance with a 3% penalty, you'd pay $6,000 to exit.

 Why Do Lenders Charge Prepayment Fees?

-Lenders price term loans expecting to collect every interest payment on the original schedule — early payoff disrupts that yield and creates a reinvestment problem for the institution.
-When you retire a loan early, the bank must redeploy that capital at whatever rates are available in the current market, which may be lower than your original rate.
+When you retire a loan early, the bank must redeploy capital at whatever current market rates are available.
+These may be lower than your original rate.

-Banks and SBA lenders almost always include prepayment provisions because they operate on thin net interest margins and need consistent cash flow projections.
-A portfolio full of early payoffs creates an unpredictable income stream that's hard to manage.
+Banks and SBA lenders almost always include prepayment provisions because they operate on thin net interest margins.
+They need consistent cash flow projections.

-Online lenders using factor rates operate differently.
-With a factor rate loan, the full repayment amount is fixed from day one — there's no outstanding interest to "save" by paying early, so the lender often skips the penalty language entirely.
+With a factor rate loan, the full repayment amount is fixed from day one.
+There's no outstanding interest to "save" by paying early.

 That said, paying off a factor rate loan early doesn't reduce your total cost.
-You agreed to repay $130,000 on a $100,000 advance regardless of timing, so early payoff on those products is rarely financially beneficial even without a formal penalty.
+You agreed to repay $130,000 on a $100,000 advance regardless of timing.

 How Much Do Prepayment Penalties Cost?